 During this time, it is very important to listen to your gut instinct about what you are comfortable with and exactly what you desire.
 Do your research and make sure your specialist is taking the proper steps to help you.

-Below, we will discuss what you should expect from your evaluation, the different treatments that are available, and the best way to move forward once you have begun your exploration.
+Below, we will discuss what you should expect from your evaluation, the different fertility treatments that are available, and the best way to move forward once you have begun your exploration.

 Your Evaluation And What To Expect